A man writing on a notebook

 Choosing a van for under $30,000

+Choosing your first van can be daunting, but finding one that fits your budget and lifestyle needs is crucial.
 You can go for $100,000-worth luxury builds, or you can go for a $5000 budget rig.
-The low-cost popular choices under $25,000 are:

-Chevy Astro van: priced from $2,000 to $7,000, the most affordable for van life.
+Chevy Astro van: priced from $2,500 to $7,000, the most affordable for van life.
 Small space, semi-poor gas mileage.
 The older vans have barebone, outdated interiors.
 This van needs more customization to go off-road.
 They are best if you plan to stay in one place most of the time.

-Ford E-Series (Econoline): prices start from $6,000; this van is best for urban stealth camping but not for tall people due to its low roof.
-Its large interior gives you plenty of space.
+Ford E-Series (Econoline): Prices start from $6,000.
+This van is best for urban stealth camping, but its low roof makes it unsuitable for tall people.
+Its large interior provides plenty of space.
+Also, consider a Ford Transit Connect, another compact cargo van for stealth camping.

-VW Westphalia: priced between $15,000 to $45,000 with less conversion costs, as it comes with two captain’s chairs, a little kitchen with a stove, fridge, sink, and a bed.
+VW Westphalia: This van is priced between $15,000 to $45,000 with less conversion costs, as it comes with two captain’s chairs, a little kitchen with a stove, fridge, sink, and a bed.
 A pop-top lets you walk around in your van.
 But the places you can drive it to may be limited.
 It looks too obvious for stealth camping, but cannot go off-roading or onto difficult terrains (not for mountains, sand, or snow).

 Nissan NV: priced from $24,000 to $26,000, affordable, and stealthy.
 Compact, easy to drive, and has great mileage.